Kelsie Jean Smeby Spreads Her Legs In Bed While Clad In Satin Lingerie

-Kelsie Jean Smeby added another smoking hot shot to her feed that saw her clad in a racy lingerie set.
+Kelsie Jean Smeby added another smoking-hot shot to her feed that saw her clad in a racy lingerie set.
 As of this writing, the November 19 post has only been live on her Instagram page for an hour, but it’s attracting a ton of attention from her eager audience.

 The photo captured the model posed on top of a plush duvet cover that was decorated with matching pillows.
 Behind her, there was a white wall, and a small vanity with a plant on top.
 Kelsie positioned herself on the edge of the bed, spreading her legs for the photo op.
 She playfully used one hand to grab at the waistband of her panties and the opposite to hold her cell phone.
 The model gazed into the camera with a seductive stare, lips slightly parted.